nibreh/yellow-plugin-leaflet/README.md

 ## How do I install this?

 1. [Download and install Yellow](https://github.com/datenstrom/yellow/).
-2. [Download plugin](https://github.com/nibreh/yellow-plugin-leaflet/raw/master/leaflet.zip).
+2. [Download plugin](https://github.com/nibreh/yellow-plugin-leaflet/archive/master.zip).
 If you are using Safari, right click and select 'Download file as'.
-3. Copy leaflet.zip into your `system/plugins` folder.
+3. Copy `master.zip` into your `system/plugins` folder.

 To uninstall delete the plugin files.